-To protect their data, networks, and users, today’s organizations need a threat-centric email security model.
+To protect their data, networks, and users, today’s organisations need a threat-centric email security model.
 They must be able to address the full attack continuum across all attack vectors and to respond at any time, all the time, in a continuous fashion—before, during, and after an attack.
-With Cisco email security, organizations can monitor and control data flowing into and out of the enterprise.
+With Cisco email security, organisations can monitor and control data flowing into and out of the enterprise.

 Antispam Defences – Cisco provides a multi-layered antispam approach for comprehensive protection.
-Cisco combines the outer layer of filtering based on sender reputation and an inner layer of filtering that performs a deep analysis of each message for a defence that stops spam from reaching company inboxes.
+Cisco combines the outer layer of filtering based on sender reputation and an inner layer of screening that performs an in-depth analysis of each message for a defence that stops spam from reaching company inboxes.

 Outbreak Filters – Protect your email with a zero-hour antivirus solution that defends against brand-new viruses.
-Outbreak filters defend an average of 13 hours ahead of traditional reactive antivirus solutions.
+Outbreak filters support an average of 13 hours ahead of traditional reactive antivirus solutions.